ComplianceAsCode/content/docs/templates/template_reference.md

 for each path; if **filepath** and **file_regex** are both present and are lists, they must be of the same length.

+#### firefox_lockpreference
+-   Checks that a given Mozilla Firefox configuration item is locked and set.

+-   Parameters
+    -   **parameter** - Name of Mozilla Firefox configuration item to be checked/set.
+    -   **value** - Literal value to be set in the Mozilla Firefox default configuration.

+-   Languages: Bash, OVAL

 #### grub2_bootloader_argument
 -   Checks kernel command line arguments in GRUB 2 configuration.